-The processing described in this section of the paper is at the heart of the Unchained Index.
+The processing described in the current section of the paper is at the heart of the Unchained Index.
 The chunking algorithm requires per-block processing in order to build chunks.
-On top of this perblock processing is a process called the Consolidation Loop.
+On top of this per-block processing is a process called the Consolidation Loop.
 We describe the process of consolidation after describing the per-block processing.

-Performance Note: These algorithms are very aggressive in the way they query the node software.
-They only work if one is running a local node.
-This is for two reasons:
+Performance Note: These algorithms are very aggressive in the way they query the node's RPC endpoints.
+They work against any RPC, but are significantly more effective when running against a locally-running node.
+This is for three reasons: